ShayonX/CSCI-5828-Assignments/Homework1.md

 2. Unforeseen complexity can lead to missed deadlines and escalation of softwares development cost.
 3. Management task becomes difficult as overview of the system turns out to be diabolical.

-**Conformity.** Software people are not alone in facing complexity.
-Physics deals with terribly complex objects even at the fundamental particle level.
-The physicist labors on, however, in a firm faith that there are unifying principles to be found, whether in quarks or in unified field theories.
-Einstein argued that there must be simplified explanations of nature, because God is not capricious or arbitrary.

-No such faith comforts the software engineer.
-Much of the complexity that he must master is arbitrary complexity, forced without rhyme or reason by the many human institutions and systems to which his interfaces must conform.
-These differ from interface to interface, and from time to time, not because of necessity but only because they were designed by different people, rather than by God.
+**Conformity.** Software systems due to its sense of invisibility is considered to be extremely malleable, hence whenever the need to conform to a system arises the first target is the software.
+This is a major problem as sometimes the deemed conformity seeks arbitrary changes imposed by a superior who is oblivious about the complex cascade of changes that will be needed in the software ensure it "conforms" to the new demands.

-In many cases, the software must conform because it is the most recent arrival on the scene.
-In others, it must conform because it is perceived as the most conformable.
-But in all cases, much complexity comes from conformation to other interfaces; this complexity cannot be simplified out by any redesign of the software alone.
+Brooks points out thay, in most cases, much complexity comes from conformation to other interfaces; this complexity cannot be simplified out by any redesign of the software alone.
+The most important issue is there is no way to plan for arbitrary changes.
+Hence, due to the nature of software this is an inherent difficulty (an essential difficulty).

+Examples:
+1. A client has a change in management and decides to overhaul the systems they use.
+This overhaul comes with a change in the companies they work with and hecne they demand the existing software needs to be updated with a new set of APIs ensuring their new partners become a part of the software.
+2. A new law is passed which imposes a new set of security conformities that every software must abide by.
+This leads to a race against time to update the security protocols within the set deadline.

 **Changeability.** The software entity is constantly subject to pressures for change.
 Of course, so are buildings, cars, computers.
 But manufactured things are infrequently changed after manufacture; they are superseded by later models, or essential changes are incorporated into later-serial-number copies of the same basic design.
 Call-backs of automobiles are really quite infrequent; field changes of computers somewhat less so.
 Both are much less frequent than modifications to fielded software.